jonathan-portillo/todo-frontend/README.md

 ## Status

+- Bugs fixed.
+95% of main features are running with no issues.
+Next focus is to implement a universal delete button that sets that once clicked allows the delete buttons to be enabled in components.
+After that our main focus is going to be usablity and accessiblity.
+Device view points are next, user interactions are important.
+Then I can deploy the final version of app.
+Its been a long time coming!
 - Accidentally pushed commit with bugs. currently working on fixing bugs
 - Forgot to mention next step is to update the notes of the task.
 Hopefully it isnt as tedius as it was to update the title.
 I have a bit of perspective this time around.
 - I can offically update titles.
 It looks a bit sloppy but it works for just need to do some clean up on styling.
 While I was at it I fixed the flex box issue with the note boxes only going straight down the page and not wrapping.
 That's was a simple fix, looking away at the code and coming back is what really helped out there.